A Preview of DCEO's Energy Edition. Print version is in circulation, and online access is upcoming.

 Comstock’s Jay Allison and his Journey

-Covers his decades in oil and gas, development of Haynesville Shale play, and a new play, the Western Haynesville, announced in February
+Legacy Award winner and story about Comstock Resources.
+Covers his decades in oil and gas, development of Haynesville Shale play, and a new play, the Western Haynesville, announced in February.
+Includes his partnership with Jerry Jones

-An upcoming "journalist notebook" with behind-the-scenes observations.
+Below is an upcoming "journalist notebook" outtake with behind-the-scenes observations…

 “Allison’s first reveal to the market occurred on a 15-degree February 19, 2025 day in Frisco, Texas: